NeodymiumPhish/NeodymiumPhish.github.io/_posts/2021-03-24-Nmap-Beginners-Guide.md

-### Nmap Scripting Engine (NSE)
+## Nmap Scripting Engine (NSE)

 Nmap also has the ability to run scripts using it's very simple NSE.
-By default, nmap is updated will a great selection of scripts that can be run directly via nmap by simply calling their name.
+By default, Nmap is updated will a great selection of scripts that can be run directly via Nmap by simply calling their name.

-nmap's script flag can accept individual scripts from it's library in `/usr/share/nmap/scripts/` or providing just the name of a category will run all scripts that fall within that category.
+Nmap's script flag can accept individual scripts from it's library in `/usr/share/nmap/scripts/` or providing just the name of a category will run all scripts that fall within that category.

 ```bash
 nmap -sV --script smb-vuln-ms17-010 192.168.1.1     # Scans for all service versions and the checks for the EternalBlue vulnerability